mem48/geocompr/main.md

 The geographic vector model is based on points located within a coordinate reference system (CRS).
 Points can represent self-standing features (e.g. the location of a bus stop) or they can be linked together to form more complex geometry types, lines and polygons.
-Most points in geographical work contain only two dimensions, represented by 'Northing and Easting' (for projected or *Cartesian* CRSs) or Longitude and Latitude (for geographic CRSs) pairs.
+Most points in geographic work contain only two dimensions, represented by 'Northing and Easting' (for projected or *Cartesian* CRSs) or Longitude and Latitude (for geographic CRSs) pairs.
 These numbers represent point's distance from an $origin$ along the $x$ (horizontal) and $y$ (vertical) axis.
 In 3 dimensional CRSs three numbers are needed: $x$, $y$ and $z$.